OpenVidu/actions/start-openvidu-local-deployment/README.md

 ## Requirements

-- GitHub runner with Docker and Docker Compose installed
+- Linux GitHub runner with Docker and Docker Compose installed